Bias Crimes Unit

-The Seattle Police Department is dedicated to enforcing Federal, Washington State, and City of Seattle hate crime laws and tracking bias-related incidents.
-The Bias Crimes Unit is housed in the Violent Crimes Section and is staffed by a detective, who serves as the Bias Crimes Coordinator, and a civilian Research Analyst.
-The Bias Crimes Unit performs criminal investigations, acts as a resource to patrol and other follow up units, engages in officer training, public outreach, and is responsible for maintaining hate crime and incident data.
+The Seattle Police Department is dedicated to investigating hate crimes within the City of Seattle documenting all bias-related incidents.
+The Bias Crimes Unit is housed in the Violent Crimes Section and is staffed by a detective, who serves as the Bias Crimes Coordinator.
+The Bias Crimes Unit performs criminal investigations, acts as a resource to patrol and other follow up units, engages in officer training, public outreach, and is responsible for maintaining hate crime and bias incident data.
 The Bias Crimes Unit works with other governmental agencies, such as the Federal Bureau of Investigation, the U.S. Attorney’s Office, the King County Prosecuting Attorney’s Office, neighboring law enforcement agencies and the Seattle Office for Civil Rights.

-Are you a business owner in Seattle who would like to send a message that you support victims of hate crime?
-Please check out the Seattle Police Department’s Safe Place Program to learn how you can become a safe place for victims of hate crime to get help.
+If you are a business owner in Seattle who would like to support victims of hate crime, please check out the Seattle Police Department’s Safe Place Program.

 Police